tristanbatchler/TwilightGroveOnline/README.md

 - [ ] Translate to Japanese
 - [ ] Use StringNames for inventory script?
 - [ ] Allow customizing the player's appearance
+- [ ] Allow support for multiple items in LevelPointMap stacked on top of each other